Jacksonmills/gpt4o-fire-red/README.md

 - Inspired by classic text-based adventure games.
 - Special thanks to [Jared Palmer](https://twitter.com/jaredpalmer) and [Lars Grammel](https://twitter.com/lgrammel) for the inspiration with the Node.js AI chatbot and sharing the idea.
 - Thanks to [Victor Taelin](https://twitter.com/VictorTaelin) for sharing the system prompt.

----

-Replace `YOUR_USERNAME` and `YOUR_REPOSITORY` with your GitHub username and repository name.
-This README should now include proper acknowledgments and be ready for users who want to try it out or fork it.